 - Because an air chamber supplies the support, the lifespan of the mattress is not impacted by the compression of fiber fillers or springs.
 The chambers are guaranteed fully for two years and then at a prorated rate for the next twenty-five years.
 Various parts, like foam sides and mattress toppers, are available for replacement.
 In general, the system lasts longer than conventional mattresses.

-- The SleepIQ system monitors your sleep, connects with your fitness devices, and adjusts the bed during to the night to
+- The SleepIQ system monitors your sleep, connects with your fitness devices, and adjusts the bed during the night to promote deeper sleep.

 The Negatives of the Sleep Number System